joyyyq/Books/README.md

 - Mar My Early Life
 - Apr The Moon and Sixpence
 - May Intelligent Investor
-- Jun Titan: The Life of John D. Rockefeller, Sr.
+- Jun The Purpose Driven Life :white_check_mark:
 - Jul The Graven Palm
 - Aug What It Takes: Lessons in the Pursuit of Excellence
 - Sep The Boys in the Boat